The Impact of Fragranced Products

 The synthetic fragrances that create candle scents usually contain phthalates.
 As candles burn, phthalates are released into the air where they may be inhaled or absorbed through the skin.
 Once they enter the bloodstream, they can aggravate allergy and asthma symptoms in some people and have been found to alter hormone levels.

 Don’t want to give up the warm glow of candlelight?
-Make healthier choices by opting for candles that are:
+Make healthier choices and avoid the toxins in scented candles by opting for candles that are:

 - Made from all-natural products like beeswax or soy

 In addition, if you are burning candles to cover up an unpleasant odor, you may be masking a real problem, such as mold or mildew, that can impact your health.
 If there is a scent in your home that you find unpleasant, track down the source of the odor so you can remedy the problem and not just cover it up!

 For more useful tips on improving the health of your home, get your free, personalized Hayward Score report today.